Galathea National Park

 The park’s terrain consists of thick forests, undisturbed beaches, and diverse marine life, making it a paradise for nature lovers, birdwatchers, and researchers.
 Due to its remote location and restricted access, the park remains largely unexplored, preserving its untouched wilderness.
 Visitors who wish to explore Galathea National Park must obtain special permits from the authorities and undertake a journey that includes a flight to Port Blair, followed by a long sea voyage to Great Nicobar.

-As part of the Great Nicobar Biosphere Reserve, Galathea National Park plays a crucial role in conserving the unique biodiversity of the region, ensuring the survival of many endangered and endemic species in one of India’s most pristine and least disturbed ecosystems.
+As part of the Great Nicobar Biosphere Reserve, it plays a crucial role in conserving the unique biodiversity of the region, ensuring the survival of many endangered and endemic species in one of India’s most pristine and least disturbed ecosystems.

 Flora And Fauna